 EEO-1 Job Categories in Detail

 Below are details and example roles for each of the EEO-1 job categories.
-Berkshire’s quick reference guide to the EEO-1 job categories can be found here.
-(Quick reference guides for the EEO-4 and EEO-6 job categories are available here and here.)
+Berkshire has developed a quick reference guide to the EEO-1 job categories. (as well as the EEO-4 job categories and EEO-6 job categories).

 Examples: chief executive officers, chief financial officers, chief information officers, chief human resources officers, chief legal officers, line of business heads, presidents, executive vice presidents, management directors, and managing partners.